 To provide feedback regarding this law, contact your legislator.

-External Credit – Any credit earned outside of Florida Polytechnic University as transfer, exam or transient work which is accepted and applied towards the student’s initial degree (major) at Florida Poly.
+External Credit – Any credit earned outside of Florida Polytechnic University as transfer, exam, or transient work which is accepted and applied toward the student’s initial degree (major) at Florida Poly.